Anacortes has plenty of places to get your daily dose of caffeine.

 Pelican Bay Books & Coffeehouse

-Books and coffee is a perfect pair.
+Books and coffee are a perfect pair.
 You can enjoy both at Pelican Bay Books & Coffeehouse in their new location in historic downtown.
 The owner’s goal was to “create someplace we wanted to hang out at,” and they’ve accomplished this mission with wood tones, open spaces, shelves of books and plenty of seating.
 They brew their drinks with Olympia Coffee Roasters beans, and a cortado is a favorite, as well as the Harmony Chai, which is brewed on Orcas Island.
 They also make fresh baked goods, including a mouthwatering rosemary roll.

-Over ten years ago, this art café and coffee shop was my first coffee house experience in Anacortes.
+Over ten years ago, this art café and shop was my first coffee house experience in Anacortes.
 It quickly became my place to go for a hot chocolate “JP style,” which has a touch of vanilla.
 Now, I have a new favorite, the Turtle Latte with espresso, chocolate, caramel, and hazelnut.
 Johnny Picasso’s serves Moka Joe Coffee, and you can also fuel up with breakfast burritos, freshly made deli sandwiches, salads, soups, which include a vegan or vegetarian option, their signature chocolates and homemade baked goods.
 Be sure to try one of their savory scones; my favorite is pesto and goat cheese.

 Moka Joe Coffee